kuang-j-wei/odin-project/foundations/flexbox/notes.md

 # Growing and Shrinking
 `flex: 1` property means:
 * `flex-grow`: `1`.
 Single number.
 Growth factor, relative to other flex items.
+  * By default, each element will shrink down to their minimum comfortable sizing
+  * Without specifying `flex: 1`, the default is `0`
+  * If more than one item is non-zero, then we will divide up the available space relative to the growth factor weighting
+  * It determines how _extra space is distributed_
 * `flex-shrink`: `1`.
 Single number.
+Shrink factor relative to other flex items.
+  * The default is also `1` without specifying `flex: 1`
-Shrink factor relative to other flex items. `flex-shrink: 0` would make an item to not shrink.
+  * `flex-shrink: 0` would make an item to not shrink.
+  * The ratio between child items are what matter, not the absolute numbers
+  * Given a certain amount of pixel deficit, the item with the larger `flex-shrink` will pay a higher portion of the deficit
+  * It determines how _extra space is removed_
 * `flex-basis`:`0%`.
 Single number.
 It sets the initial size of a flex item.
+  * It sets the hypothetical size of the primary axis
+  * It also sets the minimum size, since item can't be below this threshold
+* Note that often many types of content has a predefined minimum width
+  * For example for texts it's 170px-200px
+  * We can set the `min-width: 0px` so that the child content can `flex-shrink` according to the parent container

 ## Common Shorthands
 * `flex: initial` = `flex: 0 1 auto`